Skuiskai/odderotters/README.md

 Future goals

 DESIGN, we need to get some art on the website
-Custome logo, custom navigation bars and custom background are essential.
+Custom logo, custom navigation bars and custom background are essential.